 A rivalry that is almost as old as the sport itself, the battle for the Old Oaken Bucket started in 1891.
 Since 1925, the winner of this Indiana battle has been awarded the bucket to take back with them to either Bloomington or West Lafayette.
 Purdue leads the all-time series by over 30 victories.

-Purdue in the BCS National Championship, Bowl Games, and Big Ten Championship
+Purdue in the College Football Playoff, Bowl Games, and Big Ten Championship

 The Boilermakers earned the nickname the “Spoilermakers” by knocking off number one ranked teams seven times in school history, they would love to continue to do so.
 The Purdue Boilermakers have played in more than bowl games since their conception including an appearance in the 2000 Rose Bowl against Washington.
 Their last Big Ten Conference Championship came in 2000 but look for the Boilermakers to compete for years to come.
 Ticketcity offers tickets to all college football bowl games and the Big 10 Conference Championship Game.